 The hotkey sequence CTRL+R, CTRL+A is used to ReAttach to your latest target (top of the history list).
 If your process is not currently running, ReAttach will ask you to start it and attach to it as soon as it becomes available.

-The ReAttach menu controller dropdown showing two targets in the users ReAttach history.
+The ReAttach menu controller dropdown showing several targets in the users ReAttach history.

 How does it work?